pqba/DataStructures/README.md

 ## Acknowledgements

-The implementations of data structures were informed with online resources from various institutions including [Wikipedia](https://en.wikipedia.org/), U Nevada Reno, Stanford Online Library, CMU, U Western Ontario, and Jackson State U.
+The implementations of data structures were informed with online resources from various institutions including Wikipedia, Stanford Online Library, and cppreference.